Instrument/Department: Music Therapist, Hochstein Expressive Arts

 Joined Hochstein faculty in: 2018

-Alexander has experience in working with a variety of populations including: adults and children with developmental disabilities, stroke survivors, elderly individuals with dementia, and adolescents with mental health needs.
-In addition, Alexander has experience working in multiple co-treats including speech, physical, occupational, and art.
+Huedepohl has experience in working with a variety of populations including: adults and children with developmental disabilities, stroke survivors, elderly individuals with dementia, and adolescents with mental health needs.
+In addition, he has experience working in multiple co-treats including speech, physical, occupational, and art.

 More About Alexander Huedepohl

 What inspires me: Seeing the difference that music can make in people’s lives.

 Why the arts matter: The arts provide us the means to express ourselves in ways that cannot be accomplished through other ways.
 It can connect people and bring about therapeutic healing that can enhance one’s live in a positive manner.

 Favorite things to do in Rochester area: Attending the various music festivals around Rochester.

 When I’m not at Hochstein, you can find me: Watching movies, walking on trails, traveling and exploring the world with my family.

 My favorite place(s) to travel: South Korea, Japan